 So.
 An old-earth creationist (OEC) colleague came to him “concerned” about presuppositional thinking among young-earth creationist (YEC), particular in their presentations for their views.
 [I wonder if the “colleague” was Norm Geisler, but I digress].

 Mr. Butler wonders if the referenced colleague was Norm Geisler.
 It was not.
-Norm Geisler is not a colleague of mine if by that he is thinking that Norm Geisler and I are faculty members at the same seminary.
+Norm Geisler is not (at the time of this writing) a colleague of mine if by that he is thinking that Norm Geisler and I are faculty members at the same seminary.
 We are not.
 I am, however, privileged to count Norm Geisler as a colleague in a broader sense as one with whom I have been on faculty, with whom I share quite a number of views on philosophical and theological issues, and to whom I owe a great debt of gratitude for how the Lord has used him in my life as an apologist and philosopher.
 It remains, however, that the views I unpacked in my critique of Ham are my own.

 This doesn’t surprise me in the least, because OEC are always hand-wringing about how YEC are eroding reasonableness and “credibility” among evangelical Christians.

 This concern is not unfounded.
 This is especially the case when you have presentations like the one I heard from Ken Ham.
 As a Young Earth Creationist myself, Mr. Butler should not so easily dismiss my concerns as they cannot be explained away as the mere “hand-wringing” of an Old Earth Creationist.
 Indeed, since he cannot thus dismiss my concerns, he has to import certain Old Earth Creationists to make his arguments sound relevant.
 But since I am not an Old Earth Creationist, much of what he tries to argue against me is totally irrelevant.
 It is a classic straw man fallacy.